init10xa/statreporter/README.md

 # statreporter
-A simple Telegram bot that can create a bunch of statistical reports.
+A simple console app that can parse Telegram Web chat and create a bunch of statistical reports.